xor2003/pytest_deduplicate/README.md

 Find duplicate tests based on same code coverage.

-In case if you generated unit tests automatically based on input/output information using available big amount of input data.
-Tool groups each test based on hash of it's code coverage.
+In case if you generated unit tests automatically based on input/output information using available big amount of input data. (for example using https://github.com/laffra/auger) Tool groups each test based on hash of it's code coverage.

 Just call unit testing using this tool and it will collect code coverage for each test